 Over the past two years, NJDOL has worked to make the State stronger and fairer by developing policies that allow individuals to self-actualize through training and upskilling.
 As a key policy priority for Governor Murphy, the New Jersey Apprenticeship Network was developed to achieve this goal by increasing work based learning opportunities through Registered Apprenticeship programs.
-This NGO will serve as a key component in NJDOL's strategy to increase opportunities for New Jersey residents.
+This Notice of Grant Opportunity (NGO) will serve as a key component in NJDOL's strategy to increase opportunities for New Jersey residents.